 ECSH33110 - Confirming roles and responsibilities

-Establishing who are the responsible persons
+Establishing who are the beneficial owners, officers and managers

 Following your initial contact with the business, you should have confirmed that the business’s registration details from ETMP are correct and up to date (see ECSH32820 What to establish).

-Points to considermay include:
+Points to consider may include:

 - Who would be considered BOOMs?
-See ECSH45791 Who Needs to be Declared as a Responsible Person.
+See ECSH45791.

 - How many BOOMs are there?